mufidu/natours/README.md

 # natours
-A CSS project focusing on applying effect and maximizing CSS potentials.
+A CSS project focusing on applying effect and maximizing CSS potentials, but currently not using CSS Grid and Flexbox.
 Built without JavaScript at all.